✦ Scandinavian-inspired design, curated for modern living

 • Cools rooms up to 150 sq. ft. with 5000 BTU capacity

-• Includes cooling, fan-only, and dehumidifying functions for flexible comfort
+• Includes cooling and fan-only operation for flexible comfort

 • Washable filter, low 56 dB noise, and included installation kit add convenience